 As for what mechanism or agent might be responsible for wood's alleged antibacterial powers, the researchers admitted that they had no clue.
 One begins to see why this particular piece of "science" didn't exactly blow the doors off the conventional thinking on food safety.

 Finally, though, the kicker: One of the microbiologists responsible for the study shares his recommended technique for cleaning wooden cutting boards: "A good wipe will do fine – and if you forget to wipe the board, you probably won't be too bad off."
-The entire 1993 article is available here.
-(My thanks to the reader who sent it to me.)

 But if you want the real facts on cutting boards, check out this article on cutting boards and food safety.